BREAKING (May 7): CIT strikes down 10% Section 122 tariffs 2-1 — file protests now to preserve refund rights | Read more

 Mar 4, 2026 CIT orders CBP to refund all importers In Progress Register ACE account immediately

-Apr 20, 2026 CAPE Phase 1 opens for refund submissions Upcoming Prepare entries and ACH registration
+Apr 20, 2026 CAPE Phase 1 opened for refund submissions Live Now File your CAPE Declaration CSV in ACE

 2 yrs from accrual CIT statute of limitations Don't Miss File protective CIT action early